ThomasDickey/esctest2/README.txt

 Some of the later programmer reference manuals do not agree with the standard in what appears to be an editorial blunder, as noted in the xterm control sequences document.
-In cases where programmer manuals differ from with the video standards document, the latter is used.
+In cases where programmer manuals differ from the video standards document, the latter is used.

 All tests are automatic; no user interaction is required.
 As a consequence, some